 Did you know 50% of all mobile traffic relates to video content?
-Video content has become a huge catalyst for e-commerce in the hospitality space, and, if you need more evidence the future of content marketing is video, an Invodo study suggests that 74% of all web traffic will be video by 2017.
+Video content has become a huge catalyst for e-commerce in the hospitality space, and, if you need more evidence the future of content marketing is video, an Invodo study suggests that 74% of all web traffic will be video soon.

 Facebook continues to be the big kid on the social media block, and they continue to reveal numerous updates and emphasis with regard to their embracing of video.